 If you need more information why not check out some of the resources below to help you to research a sector in more depth.

-- Chartered Institute of Logistics and Transport – The independent professional body for individuals associated with logistics, supply chains and all transport throughout their careers.
+- Chartered Institute of Logistics and Transport – global professional body working for the purchasing and supply professions; providing support and training.